ashosilva/TaxiSimulation/README.md

-# We Dispatch!, We Pickup!!, We Dropoff!!!.
+# We Dispatch!
+We Pickup!!
+We Dropoff!!!

 # Welcome to TaxiSim.